 Leesburg is a very small city located in the state of Georgia.
 With a population of 3,055 people and four constituent neighborhoods, Leesburg is the 214th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Leesburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Leesburg is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Leesburg who work in sales jobs (15.89%), office and administrative support (10.86%), and food service (9.52%).
+Unlike some cities, Leesburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Leesburg are a mix of both white- and blue-collar jobs.
+Overall, Leesburg is a city of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Leesburg who work in office and administrative support (16.63%), management occupations (8.69%), and sales jobs (8.24%).

 Also of interest is that Leesburg has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Leesburg in 2010 was $24,261, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $97,044 for a family of four.
+The per capita income in Leesburg in 2018 was $21,920, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $87,680 for a family of four.
 However, Leesburg contains both very wealthy and poor people as well.

-Leesburg is a very ethnically-diverse city.
+Leesburg is an extremely ethnically-diverse city.
 The people who call Leesburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leesburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Leesburg include German, Italian, English, and Scots-Irish.
+Important ancestries of people in Leesburg include Irish, European, German, French, and English.

 The most common language spoken in Leesburg is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Slavic languages.